 While there are a very few exceptions, the answer is usually “no”.
 Examples of companies not qualified are technology and marketing consultants, web design firms, software development firms, recruiting firms, HR services, financial advisors, social media and marketing firms, hosting companies etc. The general rule of thumb is that if most of the folks at the tables would be good customers of your company then you’re more suitably a sponsor for the event… although sponsors also get to play so there’s your chance.
 That said, if your tech startup company provides a hard core technology Platform (capital “P”… not just a methodology, a service or set of in-house tools) or an essentially “tech” service that startups might use then the answer might be “yes”.
 For example the CEOs of Twillio and Big Door Media would both be welcome at the tables, even though they have startups as customers.

-7) I represent the press or a non-profit supporting startups… can I join?
+7) I represent a non-profit that directly supports startups… can I join?

 Absolutely… you’re in.